inkstitch/inkstitch/_pages/en/upcoming.md

   * Fix macOS: rails point into the same direction again

 ### Cutwork
-  * Don't fail if the shape has only a fill
   * Add needle info to .inf files so that [Bernina/Bernette machines can display correct needle numbers](/docs/cutwork/#cutwork-with-berninabernette)
+  * Fix: Don't fail if the shape has only a fill

 ### Lettering
   * Add font [size filter](/docs/lettering/#options)